sermant-io/Sermant-website/docs/en/document/plugin/flowcontrol.md

 Request `localhost:8003/flow` for multiple times.
 If `rate limited` is returned when the number of requests exceeds 4 within 2 seconds, flow control is triggered successfully.

 See [monitoring plugin](./monitor.md) for the successful verification of monitoring collection.
-## Others

-If you encounter any problems, refer to the [FAQ document](../about/question/flowcontrol.md).